sergiokapone/youtube_playlist_adder/README.md

 Note: The `credentials.pickle` file will be used for subsequent authentication to avoid the need to authenticate every time you run the script.

+## Quota Limits

+The YouTube Data API enforces certain quota limits to prevent abuse and ensure fair usage.
+Quota limits define the maximum number of requests your application can make to the API within a specific time period.
+If you exceed these limits, the API will return a 403 Forbidden error with the message "The request cannot be completed because you have exceeded your quota."

+If you encounter a 403 Forbidden error with the quotaExceeded reason, you will need to wait until your quota resets or your request for additional quota is approved.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.